johnnygtech/Posh-Jwt/README.md

 # Posh-Jwt
-Powershell creator and parser for JSON Web Tokens
+Powershell creator and validator for JSON Web Tokens